saucelabs/elemental-next/frontend/docs/updated-tips/52-grid/python.md

 ---
-title: "Python"
+title: 'Python'
-id: "52-grid"
+id: '52-grid-python'
 slug: python/
 number: 52
 publish_date: 2016-11-17
 last_update:
   date: 2023-030-15
 tags:
-  - "grid"
+  - 'grid'
-  - "selenium grid"
+  - 'selenium grid'
-  - "cross browser"
+  - 'cross browser'
 level: 2
-category: "infrastructure"
+category: 'tools'
 language: python
 ---

-# How To Use Selenium Grid
+# How to Use Selenium Grid

 ## Intro

+If you're looking to run your tests on different browser and operating system combinations but you're unable to justify using a third-party solution like [Sauce Labs](https://saucelabs.com/) or [Browser Stack](http://www.browserstack.com/) then what do you do?

+## A Solution

+With [Selenium Grid](https://www.selenium.dev/documentation/grid/) you can stand up a simple infrastructure of various browsers on different operating systems to not only distribute test load, but also give you a diversity of browsers to work with.

+>A brief primer of Selenium Grid
+>
-Selenium Grid is part of [the Selenium project](http://www.seleniumhq.org/).
+>Selenium Grid is part of [the Selenium project](https://www.selenium.dev/).
 It lets you distribute test execution across several machines.
 You can connect to it with Selenium Remote by specifying the browser, browser version, and operating system you want.
 You specify these values through Selenium Remote's `Capabilities`.

-## Use Case

-If you're looking to run your tests on different browser and operating system combinations but you're unable to justify using a third-party solution like [Sauce Labs](https://saucelabs.com/) then what do you do?

-## A Solution

-With [Selenium Grid](https://github.com/SeleniumHQ/selenium/wiki/Grid2) you can stand up a simple infrastructure of various browsers on different operating systems to not only distribute test load, but also give you a diversity of browsers to work with.

-## A brief Selenium Grid primer
+>

-There are two main elements to Selenium Grid -- a hub, and nodes.
+>There are two main elements to Selenium Grid -- a hub, and nodes.
 First you need to stand up a hub.
 Then you can connect (or "register") nodes to that hub.
 Nodes are where your tests will run, and the hub is responsible for making sure your tests end up on the right one (e.g., the machine with the operating system and browser you specified in your test).

+Let's continue with an example.

 ##  Example